-Connect from local machine to PostgreSQL database in Docker
+Connect From Your Local Machine to a PostgreSQL Database in Docker

 Docker makes it very easy to spin up a PostgreSQL database management system.
-With the following command it’s possible to start your PostgreSQL Docker container on your server or local machine.
+With the following command it is possible to start your PostgreSQL Docker container on your server or local machine:

 $ docker run -d -p 5432:5432 --name my-postgres -e POSTGRES_PASSWORD=mysecretpassword postgres